 - The CGI Reideen demonstrated the artistic reasons for this trope by averting it in the early episodes.
 Reideen took half of eternity to perform relatively mundane attacks and would have been defeated if its enemies weren't under the same constraints.
 Later episodes embraced this trope, however, especially when combat moved into space where gracefulness was somewhat justified.

 - In Neon Genesis Evangelion, we have the titular Evangelions.
 They're huge, taller than most of the buildings in Tokyo III, and take this trope Up to Eleven in the Rebuild continuity, where they're seen breaking the sound barrier by running.
 Not flying, not jumping, but running.
-This is a much better example of this trope because they only look like robots; they're actually giant biological humanoids cloned from aliens placed in armor so constricting that they can't control their own movements, and the pilots are controlling them with their minds, not with physical controls.
+This is a justified example of this trope because they only look like robots; they're actually giant biological humanoids cloned from aliens placed in armor so constricting that they can't control their own movements, and the pilots are controlling them with their minds, not with physical controls.